 Change Advanced Settings

 The last step in the settings menu is to go into the “Advanced” section (the last one listed on the bottom left).
-Go to the “General” section and change the “Process Priority” to “High.”
-Go to the “Video” section and change the “Color Format” to “I444” and the “Color Space” to “Rec.
-601.”
+Go to the “Video” section at the top and change the “Color Format” to “P216 (16-bit 4:2:2 2 planes), the “Color Space” to “601.”, and the “Color Range” to “Limited.”
 The reason for this is that your standard definition video source was originally recorded in a 601 color space (709 is for HD content and sRGB is for screen captures).
-The “Color Range” should be set to “Limited.”
+Press OK.

 Add Video and Audio Sources